latower/latower.github.io/_posts/2025-06-10-ASK-which-experiments-should-I-run.md

 <img src="/images/2025/2025-06-12_sketch.jpg" alt="ALT" width="300"/> | <img src="/images/2025/2025-06-13_sketch.jpg" alt="ALT" width="300"/>
 Possible outcomes for an analysis of Community Notes contributors. | Interpreting potential findings.

-I really love these slides by [prof. dr. Thomas Gärtner](https://thomasgaertner.org/).
+I really love the following slides by **[prof. dr. Thomas Gärtner](https://thomasgaertner.org/)**.
 They immediately grabbed my attention at the start of his talk, and communicated to me what I should pay attention to and how to interpret the material that he was going to present during the rest of his talk (posted here with his permission):

 | ![test](/images/2025/2025-06-15_smile_2025_anticipation.png){: .align-center} |
 | ![test](/images/2025/2025-06-15_smile_2025_grrepspace.png){: .align-center} |